 I love using poetry to teach rhyming words and parts of speech.
 The poem Groundhog Day by Kathleen M. Hollenbeck is perfect to use with elementary learners.

 I have a free pack for you to use with your students!
-This pack includes four pages of activities and two pages of standards that correlated with the pack for 1st and 2nd-grade students.
-To get this free download, all you have to do is click here.
+This pack includes four pages of activities and two pages of standards that correlate with the pack for 1st and 2nd-grade students.
+To get this free download, all you have to do is enter your email and click DOWNLOAD PLEASE.

 Groundhog Day Videos